anonymous42/pulsar-chatgpt-code-helper/README.md

-# chatgpt-code-helper package
+# Pulsar chatgpt-code-helper package

-Prompt ChatGPT right from the editor!
+Prompt ChatGPT right from the Pulsar editor!

 Give ChatGPT a prompt, select it and enable the package, the required code will be returned automatically!